Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification

 \subsubsection{Computer-assisted paraphrasing}

-Simplification rules are learnt by extracting words from a complex sentence that correspond to different words in a simple sentence \cite{alva2017learning}.
-Identifying simplification operations such as copies, deletions, and substitutions for individual words from parallel aligned complex vs. simple corpora helps understand how human experts perform simplification tasks \cite{alva2017learning}.
-Phrase-based machine translation has also been employed to learn phrase-level alignments for sentence simplification \cite{wubben2012sentence}.
-Lexical and phrasal paraphrase rules adapted for the task of text simplification are extracted in \cite{pavlick2016simple}.
-These methods are evaluated using standard precision, recall, and F1 scores, machine translation (BLEU \cite{papineni2002bleu}) and text simplification (SARI \cite{xu2016optimizing}) evaluation metrics, edit distances (TER \cite{snover2006study}), and readability metrics.
-It is desirable that the output of the models is ultimately validated by human judges \cite{shardlow2014survey}.
+Simplification rules are learnt by finding words from a complex sentence that correspond to different words in a simple sentence \cite{alva2017learning}.
+Identifying simplification operations such as copies, deletions, and substitutions for words from parallel complex vs. simple corpora helps understand how human experts simplify text \cite{alva2017learning}.
+Machine translation has been employed to learn phrase-level alignments for sentence simplification \cite{wubben2012sentence}.
+Lexical and phrasal paraphrase rules are extracted in \cite{pavlick2016simple}.
+These methods are often evaluated by comparing their output to gold-standard, human-generated simplifications, using standard metrics (e.g., token-level precision, recall, F1), machine translation metrics (e.g., BLEU \cite{papineni2002bleu} ), text simplification metrics (e.g. SARI \cite{xu2016optimizing} which rewards copying words from the original sentence), and readability metrics (among which Flesch-Kincaid Grade Level \cite{kincaid1975derivation} and Flesch Reading Ease \cite{kincaid1975derivation} are most commonly used).
+It is desirable that the output of the computational models is ultimately validated by human judges \cite{shardlow2014survey}.